What is alt text?

 You should write a clear description of the image so that any person (or search engine) that is unable to see the image can have a clear idea of what is in the picture as well as understand the context in which the image was added.

 If it makes sense, try to add an appropriate keyword phrase to the alt text – it will signal search engines that the picture (or overall webpage) might be eligible for certain search queries.

 If the image itself contains important text, it should be transcribed into the alt attribute as well – unless it is present in the text that surrounds the image.

-Alt text should be concise and short – a few words maximum.
+Alt text should be concise – a few words maximum.